lambrugeorge/SOC-Level-1-Journey/Yara/Yara.md

 - **Yara rules help you find exactly what makes a file suspicious.**
 - The string variable that triggers a match is crucial for understanding why a file was flagged.
 - Automation tools like yarGen make this process faster and

+## 🔎 What did I find?

+- I used Valhalla to check the SHA256 hash of file 1.
+- Valhalla showed that this file is already known in the threat intelligence community. 📊
+- This means my detection was correct and the file is not just suspicious, but actually linked to real-world threats. ✅
+- Using platforms like Valhalla helps confirm if a file is part of a known malware campaign or APT activity. 🕵️‍♂️🔗

+---